Mikerniker/evacuaid/README.md

 ## Demo live Site
 To demo live site: [click here](https://evacuaid-demo.streamlit.app/)
+- Context:
-- For additional context, the app was modeled from the Philippine context and based on the local [Disaster Response Operations Monitoring and Information Center (DROMIC)](https://dromic.dswd.gov.ph/) reporting system.
+- The app was modeled from the Philippine context and based on the local [Disaster Response Operations Monitoring and Information Center (DROMIC)](https://dromic.dswd.gov.ph/) reporting system, however it can be adapted to other reporting systems or practices.
 - Schools in the Philippines are often used as evacuation centers, so the demo site mainly has schools listed as the evacuation sites.
 - To try the demo admin login with dummy credentials: